emersion/mako/README.md

 ## Running

+`mako` requires an active session bus to function properly.

-`mako` will run automatically when a notification is emitted.
+If you are using SystemD `mako` will run automatically when a notification is emitted.
 This happens via D-Bus activation, so you don't really need to explicitly start it up (this also allows delaying its startup time and speed up system startup).

+If you are not using systemd, you might need to manually start a dbus user session with the compositor of your choice from the display manager.
+The command run should look something like this: `dbus-launch --exit-with-session COMPOSITOR`.

+### Multiple notification daemons
 If you have several notification daemons installed though, you might want to explicitly start this one.
-Some ways of achieving this is:

-- If you're using Sway you can start mako on launch by putting `exec mako` in your configuration file.
+This is usually done by putting `exec mako` in your compositor's configuration file.

-- If you are not using systemd, you might need to manually start a dbus user
-  session: `dbus-daemon --session --address=unix:path=$XDG_RUNTIME_DIR/bus`

 ## Configuration